lemonadelabs/mp-webapi/README.md

 ### Install dependencies and perform migrations
 Navigate to the `/src/MPWebAPI` directory inside the project.
 Run `dotnet restore` to download the project dependencies.
+If this is an update rather than a first time install, drop the database first before applying migrations with `dotnet ef database drop`
 Run `dotnet ef database update` to apply the current migrations.

 ### Run the application